-55 1.1 Show and Tell
+1.1 Show-and-tell

 Watching the force of nature can be highly engaging, and what better way to create interest in volcanic hazards than to show volcanoes in action.
 The majestic and unstoppable quality of volcanoes instantly captivates people regardless of their background.
 For this reason we use volcanic activity as the main driver of the action in Earth Girl Volcano.
 Showing how the volcanic hazards develop and impact the environment allows players to connect the dots and literally see how different aspects of a single episode are connected.
-Representing on-screen the progress of the multiple hazards facilitates the understanding of volcanic episodes as systems of interrelated events, and facilitates a seamless visualization of precursor events.
-Showing the different impacts after an episode of volcanic activity allows players to better understand the difference between light damage and catastrophic damage, it also helps to understand what goes into preventing and minimizing catastrophic damage.
+Representing on-screen the progress of the multiple hazards facilitates the understanding of volcanic episodes as systems of interrelated events and facilitates a seamless visualization of precursor events.
+Showing the different impacts after an episode of volcanic activity allows players to better understand the difference between light damage and catastrophic damage; it also helps to understand what goes into preventing and minimizing catastrophic damage.
+At every point we try to convey the story by dramatizing and not by explaining.
 Increased realism in interactive games has a direct effect on the players' attention and retention (Krcmar, 2010), and we use every technique available within our budget to maximize the realistic feeling of the volcanic hazards in Earth Girl Volcano.
-These techniques include 2D and 3D animation (Fig. 1), sound effects and music.
+These techniques include 2D and 3D animation (Fig. 1), sound effects, and music.
+The process of developing and producing a suitable visual style for this game was an interesting one, but it is beyond the scope of this paper.